 Bumpkin, who had a bump on his beak, always went along with his older siblings.

 So they flew up to the stairwell's third-story rail.
-The three wrens had discovered the strongest breezes funneled through the building there, though over the summer they only helped in the mornings.
+The three wrens had discovered the strongest breezes there, but they only helped in the mornings.
 By noon, the winds were warm as the day and did them no good.
-One by one, they touched down on the rail.
+One by one, they touched down on the black iron rail.
 Besides being grumpy, plump, or having a bump on the beak, the wrens looked the same: head and body appearing as one; that is, no neck to speak of; dark, roundish eyes; a pale yellow breast under cinnamon brown wings; and a long tail that often pointed up.

 "Why'd you land so close," Grumpkin complained to his sister.

 "I can't help being plump!"

 Bumpkin looked at his bump and ignored the argument.